jackylk/carbon-requested-feature/README.md

 | Median         | Datamap to accelerate S3 table, Different kind of Datamap, Segment Status |
 | Low            | Others                                   |

+## CarbonStore

+1. Separate file format and segment
+2. Support using Parquet/ORC in CarbonStore
+3. Support selected features for Parquet/ORC, like pre-agg table
+4. Support external segment with specified path, file format
+5. Support implementing static partition using segment.
+User can use ALTER TABLE ADD PARTITION to add existing files to a partition (segment)

-## Java API
+## CarbonFile Java API

-1. API to write single carbon file
+1. API to write single carbon file in CarbonTable
-2. API to construct carbon table path
+2. API to write single carbon file in CarbonFile
+3. API for create schema, table, and segment
-3. API to read single carbon file
+4. API to read single carbon file
-4. API to register files to carbon table

 ## S3 table